/images/resources/tutorials/securing-ai-agents/chatgpt-step-up-authentication.png

 • Follow the BankID Login instructions to install the app and create a test account.

 Once the deployment is up and running, follow the README instructions to run the Admin UI and inspect the authentication and OAuth client settings.
-The READMEs also explain more about ways to view MCP and HAAPI messages, or run the MCP server in development mode.
+The READMEs also explain more about ways to view MCP and HAAPI messages, or run the widget or MCP server in development mode.

 Summary